top of page

 Baby hip ultrasound

 At birth, hip development is not yet complete.
-Around four percent of newborns can be affected by a hip maturation disorder, in which the hip socket is too small and does not adequately cover the femoral head.
-The position of the hip joint can also occasionally cause difficulties.
-A distinction is made between so-called hip dysplasia (immaturity in which the hip socket is insufficiently developed) and hip luxation (a dislocation in which the femoral head does not sit correctly in the socket).
-To avoid long-term consequences, specialists in Austria routinely examine infant hips for possible malformations using ultrasound.
-The mother-child pass stipulates an examination in the first week of life and a check-up at the age of 6 to 8 weeks.
+Approximately four percent of newborns may be affected by a hip maturation disorder, in which the hip socket is too small and does not adequately cover the femoral head.
+The position of the hip joint can also occasionally cause problems.
+A distinction is made between hip dysplasia (an immaturity in which the hip socket is insufficiently developed) and hip dislocation (a dislocation in which the femoral head is not properly seated in the socket).
+To prevent long-term consequences, in Austria, infants' hips are routinely examined for possible malformations by radiologists using ultrasound.
+The Austrian mother-child health record (Mutter-Kind-Pass) stipulates an examination in the first week of life and a follow-up examination at 6 to 8 weeks of age.